zaiisao/Documentation/en/Audio Broadcast/media_relay_android.md

 	```

 <div class="alert note">After calling the <code>startChannelMediaRelay</code> method, you can call the <code>updateChannelMediaRelay</code> method to add or delete the relay channels.</div>

+We provide an open-source [Cross-Channel-OpenLive-Android](https://github.com/AgoraIO/Advanced-Video/tree/dev/backup/Cross-Channel/Cross-Channel-OpenLive-Android) demo project that implements channel media relay on GitHub.
+You can try the demo and view the source code.

 ### API Reference